yuyangdanny/yuyangdanny.github.io/content/post/getting-started/index.md

 ---

 ### Abstract
-  Slove the problems such as two pointer, binary search, BFS, DFS, dynamic programming, backtracking, greedy, monotonic stack, KMP, and so on.
+  Slove the 500+ problems such as two pointer, binary search, BFS, DFS, dynamic programming, backtracking, greedy, monotonic stack, KMP, and so on.
+  Can visit the website [here](https://leetcode.com/zeeztw/)